kiratech/labs/Through-The-Looking-Glass/Jaeger-Installation-And-Test.md

 This will configure Jaeger with essential services.

-An additional script, named [send-traces-to-Jaeger-via-curl.sh]() will be used to test traces shipment to the Jaeger instance.
+An additional script, named [scripts/send-traces-to-Jaeger-via-curl.sh]() will be used to test traces shipment to the Jaeger instance.

 ## The Jaeger installation